saptak/envddext/docs/envoy_gateway_extension_prd.md

 5. Extension provides a success message with next steps
 6. User can interact with the deployed example

-### Tutorial Flow
+### Tutorial Flow ✅ COMPLETED (v0.11.0)
-1. User selects a tutorial from the list
+1. User clicks the floating tutorial launcher from any screen
+2. User selects from available tutorials: "Your First Gateway", "JWT Authentication Setup", or "Canary Deployments with Traffic Splitting"
-2. Extension presents step-by-step instructions
+3. Extension presents step-by-step instructions with progress tracking
-3. Each step includes explanations and actions
+4. Each step includes detailed explanations, actions, and validation criteria
-4. User completes actions and proceeds to next step
-5. Extension validates completion of each step
+5. User completes actions and extension validates completion of each step
+6. User progresses through tutorial with real-time feedback and guidance
-6. User completes the tutorial with a working example
+7. User completes the tutorial with a working example and comprehensive understanding

+### Contextual Help Flow ✅ COMPLETED (v0.11.0)
+1. User encounters a help icon (?) throughout the interface
+2. User clicks for quick tooltip help or detailed dialog assistance
+3. Extension provides context-aware help relevant to current screen and task
+4. User receives just-in-time learning without leaving their workflow
+5. User accesses comprehensive help topics, examples, and best practices guidance

 ### Configuration Flow
 1. User selects "Create Resource" option